mostafamohajeri/styla/README.txt

 Kernel Prolog (see Fluents: A Refactoring of Prolog for Uniform Reflection and Interoperation with External Objects CL'2000).

+Just type "styla" to run the system from its precompiled "styla.jar" file.

+If you do not have Scala installed, and just want to embed Styla in a Java or Android application, just download the self-contained JavaCallsStyla.zip file, unzip it and type "go" inside the resulting folder, then customize JavaMain.java as needed.

+Use the scripts

+"compile" to recompile the system with scalac
+"run" to run it with scala and
+"jrun" to run it with java (possibly edit for path info in this case).

+The file "prolog/fluents/Lib.scala" embeds Prolog code that is present at start-up.
+New Prolog code that you want part of the default libraries can be added there.

 Sample programs are in directory "progs".

 Try "bm", "bm1", "bm2" shell scripts for benchmarking.